-During the senior year, Human Service Students spend a full semester doing a ten-credit field experience in a community setting where they function as much like entry level staff members as possible.
-The internship component of the HS program is designed to provide students with a hands-on, pre-professional realistic experience in a community-based agency.
-This experience gives them an opportunity to apply and evaluate the knowledge and skills learned in the classroom as well as develop an understanding of the human services delivery system and its relevance to local, state, and national social welfare policy.
-Students become more aware of the skills required to be an effective and successful human services professional and are able to determine their appropriateness for the profession.
+During the senior year, students spend a full semester doing a ten-credit field experience in a community setting where they function as much like entry level staff members as possible.
+The internship component of the program is designed to provide students with hands-on, realistic pre-professional experience in a community-based organization.
+This experience gives them an opportunity to apply and evaluate the knowledge and skills learned in the classroom as well as develop an understanding of professional delivery systems.
+Students become more aware of the skills required to be an effective and successful professional and can determine their appropriateness for the profession.